paris-ci/kasushi/README.md

 It is really easy to use, and requires a minimum amount of configuration.

-> 1. Download jishaku on the command line using pip:
+> 1. Download kasushi on the command line using pip:
 > ```bash
 > pip install -U kasushi
 > ```